attack-community/website/event.md

 Participation to this event is at no cost for the participants, but registration is required on the following link:
 <a href="https://www.eventbrite.be/e/12th-eu-attck-community-workshop-hybrid-format-tickets-855686319817"> Registration for the twelfth EU MITRE ATT&CK workshop. </a>
-While registering you can also indicate your willingness to present in person at the event.

 We insist that you provide your real name, professional affiliation and a corporate email address in your registration.